ionic-team/ionic-site/docs/v2/getting-started/tutorial/project-structure/index.md

 Every app has a *root module* that essentially controls the rest of the application.
 This is very similar to `ng-app` from Ionic and Angular 1.
 This is also where we bootstrap our app using `ionicBootstrap`.

 In this module, we're setting the root component to MyApp, in `src/app/app.component.ts`.
-This is the first component that gets loaded in our app, and it typically is a empty shell for other components to loaded into.
-In `app.component.ts`, we're setting out template to `src/app/app.html`, so let's look in there.
+This is the first component that gets loaded in our app, and it is typically an empty shell for other components to be loaded into.
+In `app.component.ts`, we're setting our template to `src/app/app.html`, so let's look in there.

 <h3 class="file-title">./src/app/app.html</h3>